 Small business traders should not be burdened with paying import duties when they accept a returned item that they sold to a customer in another market.

 Treat Postal Systems as Small Business Trade Facilitators

 Postal systems and policies should be the subject of discussion in trade forums as they are increasingly valuable as an economic and trade facilitator for small business traders.
-Simplification, modernization, harmonization and integration of national postal services, as well as more robust cooperation with and treatment of private shippers, will promote greater and more broad-based small business commerce opportunities.
+Simplification, modernization, harmonization and integration of national postal services will promote greater and more broad-based small business commerce opportunities.

 Promote Balanced Internet Intermediary Policies

 Balanced regimes governing intermediary liability are central to fostering the Internet-based services that enable small businesses to engage in global commerce.
 Trade agreements can be used to harmonize liability regimes in a manner that encourages countries to adopt policies that support small business-based commerce and opportunity.

 Open Trusted Trader Programs to Platform-Enabled Small Businesses

 Cooperative risk assessment methodologies should be developed to better facilitate technology-enabled small business trade.